 We then wrote a Kafka connector to stream data from our backend service bus (Kafka) to another topic in Quix.
 This schema contains the information from our backend services like API requests and responses, error messages and error codes.

-The data are written using our parameterData and eventData formats, which result in a topic schema that is very easy to understand and work with.
+The data are written using our parameterData and eventData formats, which result in a topic schema that is very easy to understand and use.
 Additionally, all data streamed is stored in this same schema, so any employee can enter our Portal Analytics workspace to review the raw data:

-As you can see, the raw data is quite difficult to interpret, so we need some processing and automation to create useful information.
+As you can see, the raw data is quite challenging to interpret, so we need some processing and automation to create useful information.
 Let’s do that next.

 User Journey Mapping